 The above candidate is a pioneer of female executive officer as she was promoted to the first female director of IBM Japan, Ltd. Then, as CEO of Berlitz Corporation under Benesse Holdings, Inc., she established a brand of a "global human resource development enterprise" and achieved superior results as the English language school at which Japanese management personnel are educated and trained so as to survive global economic competitions.
-In addition, for many years, she has devoted herself to activities for promoting the utilization of women by corporations and has also provided the Company with advice on promoting diversity.
+In addition, for many years, she has devoted herself to activities for promoting the active participation of women by corporations and has also provided the Company with advice on promoting diversity.
 The Company's Nomination Committee believes she will even more greatly contribute to the globalization of human resources and diversity management in the Company, so it has nominated her as a candidate for Director again this year.
-There were transactions in the fiscal year 2016 between the HOYA Group and both Benesse Group and IBM Japan, which the candidate comes from and payment of membership fees to J-WIN, Non-Profit Organization, which the candidate concurrently serves as Board Chair, but the amount involved in the transactions represents less than 0.1% of the consolidated net sales of each party.
-For all the transactions, nothing in connection with the candidate exists that violates the independence requirements for a Director candidate provided for in the "Basis for Election of Candidates for Directors" set forth by the Nomination Committee of the Company.
+There were transactions in the fiscal year 2017 between the HOYA Group and Benesse Group, which the candidate comes from, but the amount involved in the transactions represents less than 0.1% of the consolidated net sales of each party.
+Payment of membership fees was made to J-WIN, Non-Profit Organization, which the candidate concurrently serves as Board Chair, but the amount involved was less than 0.7% of said organization's total costs.
+Also, a payment of 150,000 yen was made to the Globalization Research Institute Co., Ltd., which the candidate serves as a representative.
+For all these transactions, nothing in connection with the candidate exists that violates the independence requirements for a Director candidate provided for in the "Basis for Election of Candidates for Directors" set forth by the Nomination Committee of the Company.